Call Today! Free Immediate Response (818) 781-1570

 This means that an assault on a public official is considered an assault on the public and the government itself.
 Thus, Penal Code 217.1(a) allows for more severe penalties.

-Since public officials have to routinely make important policy decisions as part of their duty, it means some of their decisions can be very unpopular.
+Since public officials routinely make important policy decisions as part of their duty, some of their decisions can be very unpopular.

 It also means they could find themselves a primary target for threats of violence and even physical attacks.

-A violation of the violent crime of Penal Code 217.1(a) can result in severe penalties for anyone convicted.
+Anyone convicted of a violent crime under Penal Code 217.1(a) can face severe penalties.

 Defining PC 217.1(a) Assaulting a Public Official

-California Penal Code 217.1(a) provides a definition for assault on a public official:
+California Penal Code 217.1(a) defines assault on a public official:

 • Anyone who commits any assault upon the President or Vice President of the United States, the Governor of any state, judge, commissioner, judicial officer, or any state holding elective office, mayor, city council member, county supervisor, sheriff, district attorney, prosecutor, public defender, chief of police, peace officer, any juror in any local, state, or federal court, or their immediate family in retaliation for, or to prevent the performance of their duties.

-It should be noted that an “assault” is an unlawful attempt to commit a violent injury on another person when you have the ability to commit it.
+It should be noted that an “assault” is an unlawful attempt to commit a violent injury on another person when you can commit it.

-It's not required that you actually caused injury to another person to be found guilty of assault on a public official.
+It's not required that you actually cause injury to another person to be found guilty of assault on a public official.

-As stated in the definition above, a “public official” includes a wide range of people who are employed by the federal or state government, but the most common victims in California include:
+As stated in the definition above, a “public official” includes a wide range of people who the federal or state government employs, but the most common victims in California include:

 • Current or former prosecutors or public defenders